In some cases it’s advisable you do while in other cases you shouldn’t.

 Further Reading: How To Use LinkedIn To Get A Job 2022

 2. When evidential changes haven’t been made

-Sometimes, you might be up to standard for a role but lack the expertise to highlight your quality powerfully enough to convince the employer to employ you due to unforeseen mistakes you may have made while writing your resume or the cover letter.
+Sometimes, you might be up to standard for a role but lack the expertise to highlight your quality powerfully enough to convince the employer to employ you.

-Mistakes like this are avoidable and can be corrected immediately by a professional resume writing company.
+Mistakes like this are avoidable and can be corrected immediately by a professional resume writing service.

 Sometimes the reason why people don’t get a role can be attributed to a poorly written resume or your previous resume was not ATS compatible.